The secret to innovation? Your workplace culture

 In fact, the impact of improving culture on innovation mindset is 42 times greater than the impact of increasing salary.

-When it comes to driving innovation, increasing pay is considerably less effective than improving culture
+When it comes to driving innovation, increasing pay is considerably less effective than bolstering a more-equal culture

 Percent increase in innovation mindset of a 10% increase in pay vs. a 10% increase in workplace culture factors.